-In the early 1900’s Buffalo was declared one of the fastest growing cities in the nation.
+In the early 1900’s Buffalo was declared one of the fastest-growing cities in the nation.
 A lot has changed over the past one hundred years.
 It is now the third poorest city in America as well as one of the most rapidly declining cities.
 Approximately 28.7% of the population of Buffalo lives in poverty.
 That is more than one in four people.
 The poverty rate amongst the children of Buffalo is higher than that of Harlem.
 The high school graduation rate in Buffalo is one of the lowest in the country at only 47%.
 Like most urban cities in America, Buffalo has a high crime rate, drug problems, and gang violence issues.

-INTERESTING FACTS ABOUT BUFFALO, NY
+INTERESTING FACES ABOUT BUFFALO, NY

 - Buffalo is home to five professional sports teams: Buffalo Bisons (baseball), Buffalo Bills (football), Buffalo Sabres (hockey), Buffalo Bandits (lacrosse), and Queen City FC (soccer).

-- Two U.S. Presidents, Millard Fillmore and Grover Cleveland, were from Buffalo
+- Two U.S. Presidents, Millard Fillmore, and Grover Cleveland were from Buffalo

 - Buffalo is known as the City of Good Neighbors.